stephenlb/webrtc-sdk/README.md

 These ideas should span all platforms and devices too and that's why we also support **Android** WebRTC mobile calling with compatibility for iOS native Objective-C based WebRTC SDK.
-Here we will start with a copy/paste example of our SDK.
+This WebRTC SDK is powered by [PubNub](http://www.pubnub.com/).

+### Supported WebRTC Calling API Mobile Devices and Browser

+List of supported WebRTC Calling Clients including Android and Chrome.

+ 1. Chrome
+ 2. Firefox
+ 3. Opera
+ 4. Mobile Chrome - Android
+ 5. Mobile Firefox - Android
+ 6. *iOS Native Objective-C Compatible*
+ 6. *Android Native Java Compatible*

 ### Simple Example Walkthrough

+Next we will start with a copy/paste example of our SDK.
 This Simple Example Comes in **Two WebRTC Calling Sections**.

  1. *Part One* will talk about how you can **Make a WebRTC Call**.